newageoflight/gsse-anki/primer.md

 - See the [Resources page on the Notion](https://www.notion.so/4806c46fbd5c414fbddb0bdd1190e2cb?v=7a49161c5eb64e689d832205365e1517) for recommended resources.

 ### Prioritising and handling resources
-- Start with the simplest.
+- In line with S20, start with the simplest.
 We've currently agreed on the following order:
     - Anatomy
+        1. Video lecture resources e.g. Acland's, Instant Anatomy Lectures
-        1. If possible, McLast's (just to get an understanding)
+        2. If possible, McLast's (just to get an understanding/because it's easier)
-        2. Last's and Instant Anatomy (try to combine/reconcile)
+        3. Last's and Instant Anatomy (try to combine/reconcile)
     - Physiology
         1. Julie Mundy's slides
         2. Anything closer to BRS Physiology than Ganong's (in terms of style)